core-wg/senml-spec/draft-ietf-core-senml.md

 of pack marker so implementations that receive streaming SensML can not wait for the end of pack marker before they start processing the records.
-Given the SenML and streaming SenML are different data formats, and requirement for separate negotiation, a media type for each one is needed.
+Given the SenML and streaming SenML are different data formats, and the requirement for separate negotiation, a media type for each one is needed.

 Note to RFC Editor - please remove this paragraph.
 Note that a request